teampat/express-api-template/README.md

 **Happy coding! 🎉**

-This template provides everything you need to build a modern, scalable Express.js API with automated database migrations, comprehensive testing, and production-ready features.
+This template provides everything you need to build a modern, scalable Express.js API with:
+- 🏗️ **Full-stack code generation** for rapid development
+- 🎯 **Smart migration system** with auto-generation
+- 🧪 **Self-cleaning test suite** with comprehensive coverage
+- 🛡️ **Production-ready security** and deployment configurations
+- 📚 **Complete documentation** and examples

+Start building your next API in minutes, not hours! 🚀